 - a fast or pounding heart rate

-Short and infrequent palpitations at night are generally not a cause for alarm.
-According to the Mayo Clinic, they’re usually harmless.
+Short and infrequent palpitations at night are usually not a cause for alarm.
+Generally speaking, heart palpitations are usually harmless.

 However, you should seek immediate medical attention if you experience heart palpitations along with any of the following symptoms:

-There are several factors that can lead to heart palpitations, some of which you may come into contact with every day, including:
+There are several factors that can cause heart palpitations, some of which you may come into contact with every day, including:

 - stimulants, such as caffeine, nicotine, over-the-counter medications containing pseudoephedrine, or drugs like cocaine or amphetamines